 - Grid definition: Define the grid cell size along the x- and y-directions, and the extent of the 2D model domain.
 The extent may also be derived from available data layers, such as: - Topographical data: Based on the data layer(s) to be used in 2D topography interpolation.
-The data layers must be activated in the Interpolation Options tab to be properly detected as 'Topographical Data'. - Collection system network: The extent of the whole collection system model. - Active selection: The maximum extent of currently-selected model elements. - Elevation threshold for inactive cells: Define the elevation value over areas that should remain inactive during 2D model computations.
+The data layers must be activated in the 'Topography interpolation' tab to be properly detected as 'Topographical Data'. - Collection system network: The extent of the network of pipes and canals. - River network: The extent of the whole network of rivers - Active selection: The maximum extent of currently-selected model elements. - Elevation threshold for inactive cells: Define the elevation value over areas that should remain inactive during 2D model computations.
 Inactive grid cells are excluded from computations. - Highest DEM elevation + specified value: The specified value is added to the maximum elevation value detected from the 2D domain file. - Specified elevation: Areas with terrain levels equal to or higher than the defined value are considered inactive.